More and more companies are discovering the benefits of a well-run PPC program.

 - Real Estate.

-It’s important to take note of which campaign types are available for this type of targeting.
+It’s important to understand what campaign types are available for this type of targeting.

 With these demographic options, the possibilities are endless!

-You have the option to Target Only (meaning you are only targeting users who are in this category).
+You have the option to use Targeting (meaning you are only targeting users who are in this category).

 Another option is Observation (meaning you are targeting these users, as well as everyone else who doesn’t fit into this category).

-This can help you understand how these users engage differently than those not categorized in those demographics.
+By adding them as “Observation” initially, it can help you understand how these audience segments engage differently than those not categorized in those demographics.

 2. Keep Keywords Broad When Targeting By Audience

-Conversions in B2B can come from low-volume, high intent searches, and with broad match keywords, campaigns can capitalize on the individual user.
+Conversions in B2B campaigns can come from low-volume, high-intent searches, and with broad match keywords, campaigns can capitalize on the individual user.

-Another added benefit is that you gather more data on how users are actually searching to get to your product or service.
+Another added benefit of going broad is that you gather more data on how users are actually searching to get to your product or service.

-It can shed light on language you may not have thought of using before!
+It can shed light on language or buying behaviors you may not have thought of using before!

-I see this a lot between product marketing teams and digital marketing teams – there is a disconnect in how you think of your product vs. how the end consumer thinks of it.
+I see this a lot between product marketing teams and digital marketing teams – there is a disconnect in how you talk about your product vs. how the end consumer searches for it.

-As the competition in Google Ads continues to grow, it’s no wonder that companies are starting to be more aggressive in Bing (Microsoft).
+As the competition in Google Ads continues to grow, it’s no wonder that companies are becoming more aggressive in other platforms.

-Microsoft Ads can be a hidden goldmine for B2B companies because of its recent LinkedIn integration feature.
+Microsoft Ads can be a hidden goldmine for technology companies because of its exclusive LinkedIn Profile Targeting feature.

-Currently, this is only available as “Bid Only.”
-That means you can increase or decrease your bids on these demographics, but you cannot exclusively target users who match these criteria.
+Currently, this targeting is only available as “Bid Only.”
+That means you can increase or decrease your bids on these demographics but cannot exclusively target users who match these criteria.